ipfs-shipyard/ipfs-cohost/README.md

 ### Could you do this with a few lines of bash?

 Yes.
-That is how this command started it's life.
+That is how this command started its life.
 You do not need `ipfs-cohost` to co-hosts websites; the `ipfs` command can do it all!

 ```console
 $ ipfs object stat /ipns/docs.ipfs.io | grep CumulativeSize